 As ever, the Ultra-Humanite survived by leaping into a special heat-shielded drill device.
 Tunneling through the earth, the criminal made an easy escape and eventually regrouped and expanded his plans.
 Using advanced science, he generated super-powered henchmen, Deathbolt and the Amazing Man, to assist in his plans.
 Further, after discovering a dying race of subterranean creatures, he generated an army of servile drones.
 Finally, he set out to acquire several artifacts of power to boost his personal power level and avoid defeat at Superman's hands.
 These artifacts included the Powerstone recovered in Skull Valley by Superman (Action Comics #47, Superman #17), the Hammer of Thor discovered by Hawkman (All-Star Comics #3), the body of Robotman and the helm of Dr. Fate.

 As his bodies fail him, either through age, immune rejection or damage, the Ultra-Humanite has been driven to a greater diversity of bodies.
 In the early 1980's, he used his vast science to mutate an albino gorilla growing it to huge size and placing his brain within it.
 His first actions in this new body was to organize a new Secret Society of Super-Villains.
 Collecting 10 foes of individual JLA and JSA members, the Ultra-Humanite succeeded in capturing several heroes from both teams.
 His betrayal of his colleagues however, caused them to free the captured heroes.
 In the end, the Secret Society of Super-Villains was captured and disbanded (Justice League of America #195-197).
 Left in Limbo after the defeat of the Secret Society, the Ultra-Humanite devised a new plan.
 Learning of the ancient legend of the River of Koehaha (All-Star Comics #36), the villain escaped Limbo and lured several members of the Justice Society to Colorado.
 Investigating a grotto, they were ambushed by the Ultra-Humanite and drowned in the river's fabled water.
 Koehaha, draining from the lands rich in various herbs, is oxygen rich and narcotic.
 "Drowning" in it results not in death, but a state of deadened conscious and an evil disposition.
 So affected, the JSA went on a rampage, attempting to conquer the Earth.
 With his enemies defeated and discredited, the Ultra-Humanite planned to assume control of the Earth.
 His plans were thwarted by the intervention of the remaining Justice Society members and the children, Infinity Inc. As the JSA confronted him, the Ultra-Humanite fled to Limbo only to be met by the elder Brain Wave, long time foe of the JSA.
 In a titanic mental struggle, the Ultra-Humanite slew the Brain Wave, albeit at the cost of much of the great apes abilities (Infinity Inc. #1-10).
 As the Crisis on Infinite Earths began to unfold, he was released from Limbo and participated in that multiverse spanning event.
-The ultimate fate of the Golden Age Ultra-Humanite after Crisis, however, remains unknown.
+In a struggle with Firebrand from the 1940's and several other historic adventurers, he stole a Space Shuttle but as he made off with his theft, the shuttle was locked into a trajectory to carry him directly into the sun (All-Star Squadron #55).
+Whether or not he escaped, the ultimate fate of the Golden Age Ultra-Humanite remains unknown.

 Prior Earth/Earth-0 = Up until the Flashpoint event, the history of the Ultra-Humanite bore extensive similarities to the original Golden Age version.
 Many of the original cases involving the Humanite were similar, albeit involving other Golden Age heroes than existed on Earth-Two.
 For example, instead of switching for an insect body, the Ultra-Humanite transferred his mind to a large tyrannosaur, only to be defeated by the All-Star Squadron and their sidekicks, the Young All-Stars (Young All-Stars #13-14).
 On this earth, after the Crisis on Infinite Earths, the Ultra-Humanite staged a series of other crimes in the body of the white ape (Infinity Inc. #45, Teen Titans #38, Starman #62) before it finally begin to fail him.
 When the JSA was trapped in Limbo forestalling Ragnarok, the Ultra-Humanite abandoned the body of the great ape.
 Using a series of human hosts, he built a company known as Ultra-Gen. Within this company, he created a series of genetic innovations, including a new body for himself with greater abilities than before.
 The Ultra-Humanite was again thwarted by the Justice Society, fresh from Limbo with the aide of the Modern Age Flash (Justice Society of America #3-5).
 In the final major case, before the Flashpoint event, The Ultra-Humanite managed to transfer his mind to the body of Johnny Thunder, capturing his Thunderbolt and bringing much of the world's metahuman's into his thrall before he is seemingly killed by the second Crimson Avenger (JSA #27-32).
 As this version of reality, several fractures emerged, introducing conflicting or revised elements of the Ultra-Humanite's history, including alternative origin details and identifying him as Gerard Shugel, tho the accuracy of the accounts is unclear (Power Girl #11).